credibledoc/credible-doc/README.md

 # Repository credible-doc

-The repository contains the next main modules
+The repository contains the following main modules
 * [iso-8583-packer](iso-8583-packer/README.md) - a simple utility for packing and unpacking ISO 8583 messages
 * [log-combiner-parent](log-combiner-parent/README.md) - allows to combine (merge) log files
 with different format of lines timestamps to a single file with lines sorted by timestamps